vre-hub/environments/README.md

 # Environments

-VRE user environment images for workflows and notebooks.
+VRE related and user environment images for workflows and notebooks.

-## Usage
+## VRE user environments

+We strongly recommend that every user enviroment image uses the latests `vre-singleuser` image as a base layer (the `FROM` command in the `Dockerfile`).

+Within your PR:
-Add folder per user environments, the folder needs to contain a valid `Dockerfile`.
-Then add the folder name to the matrix array [here](https://github.com/vre-hub/environments/blob/main/.github/workflows/env-build.yaml):
+ - Add a folder per environments, the directory needs to contain a valid `Dockerfile`.
+ - Then add the folder name to the matrix array [here](https://github.com/vre-hub/environments/blob/main/.github/workflows/env-build.yaml):

 ```yaml
 jobs: